MatheusCoxxxta/oncamq/readme.md

 # OnçaMQ

+(PT-BR)

 Busquei algumas opções para consumir filas do BullMQ com Golang pra ganhar throughput e poder do para as atividades CPU-intesive de um produto Node.js.
 A proposta era simples: o app Node.js já está adicionando jobs a fila e lidando com o consumo deles.
 Agora o consumo ficaria a cargo de um worker Golang.

 Bem rapidamente entendi que não tem uma solução oficial, até existem algumas libs que fazem o processo completo que o BullMQ faz, mas foge do meu ponto.
 Achei também algumas pessoas que tomaram a iniciativa de criar um consumer para o padrão BullMQ com Golang bem recentemente, para preencher essa lacuna.
 Como não tem uma solução fortemente utilizada pela comunidade, e não me dei tão bem com a DX de algumas soluções, resolvi fazer a minha.

+(en-US)

+I looked into some options for consuming BullMQ queues with Golang to gain throughput and CPU power for the Node.js product's intensive tasks.
+The idea was simple: the Node.js app is already adding jobs to the queue and handling some consumption.
+Now, the consumption would be handled by a Golang worker.

+Pretty quickly I realized there’s no official solution.
+There are some libraries that replicate BullMQ’s full workflow, but that wasn’t my goal.
+I also found a few people who recently took the initiative to create a Golang consumer for the BullMQ pattern to fill this gap.
+Since there’s no widely adopted solution in the community, and I didn’t have the best experience with the DX of some options, I decided to build my own

 O uso é simples: